 The Leafs had outgrown their 8,000-seat rink on Mutual Street, is how it all began.
 Smythe, managing director, wanted to up capacity to at least 12,000, not to mention create a destination for Torontonians to go in evening dress, from a party or a dinner, a venue with (as he wrote in his 1981 Scott Young-aided autobiography) “everything new and clean, a place that people can be proud to take their wives or girl friends to.”

 The first site the Leafs looked at was on the waterfront; another was at up at Spadina and College.
 The T. Eaton Company offered a parcel of land on Church just north of Carlton — not a hundred yards from where Smythe was born.
-But Smythe wanted to right on Carlton, near the streetcar lines, and so the deal was done, for $350,000.
+But Smythe wanted to be right on Carlton, near the streetcar lines, and so he talked Eaton’s into optioning property they had there to him for $350,000.

-A local contractor, Thomson Brothers, got the job when they came in with the lowest bid: $989,297, not including the cost of steel.
+A local contractor, Thomson Brothers, got the job of filling the void when they came in with the lowest bid: $989,297, not including the cost of steel.
 When it looked like the Leafs wouldn’t have the money to go ahead, Smythe and his assistant, Frank Selke, convinced the labour unions to allow their men to be paid partly in Gardens’ stock.

 “I don’t know how you would build Maple Leaf Gardens today in five months,” Smythe wrote in the 1980s, “but partly it was accomplished because the men who built it believed in what they were doing.
 After all, they were going to be shareholders in it, weren’t they?”